About the project

 This international residency programme organised by the production company FREESAM is a opportunity with a limited capacity for artistic work in an unique environment.
 It draws on the founders’ many years of experience of working in the field of culture and the arts.
 Its main goal is to draw attention to the unique, dramatic, and well-preserved nature of the Azores and make it possible for artists across genres to draw inspiration for their work from the specific atmosphere of Pico Island.

-The programme is designed for visual artists and musicians who are at least three years out from a school of arts and who have done at least two solo exhibitions or presentations.
-The residency consists of a one-month stay on the Pico Island, during which a unique work of art will be created that reflects Czech-Portuguese relations, the Azores, and their importance in the international context, or whose contents supports protection of the environment of the Azores.
+The programme is designed for artists who are at least three years out from a school of arts and who have done at least two solo exhibitions or presentations.
+The residency consists of a one-month stay at Pico Island, during which a unique work of art will be created that reflects Czech-Portuguese relations, the Azores, and their importance in the international context, or whose contents supports protection of the environment of the Azores.
 The resident will leave the resulting work to FREESAM, which will then use it to present the Programme in the public space at the project venue.